- J.D., University of Minnesota Law School

 Anamarie has been a member of the National Association of Subrogation Professionals (NASP) since 2003.
 In 2004, she became one of the first attorneys to be awarded NASP’s Certified Subrogation Recovery Professional designation, which involved passing a comprehensive examination on a variety of subrogation related topics.
 Anamarie has assisted in the re-writing of the Certified Subrogation Recovery Specialists (CSRP) guidebook.
 She has also given a number of presentations at national NASP conferences on topics ranging from small property subrogation to subrogation against governmental entities.

 Anamarie has previously served as a mentor in the Big Brothers Big Sisters.
-She is currently serving as a mentor for Leaders of Today and Tomorrow (LOTT), a leadership training program for college-age and young professional women, and is also serving as a mentor to law school students through the Minnesota Hispanic Bar Association.
+She has served as a mentor for Leaders of Today and Tomorrow (LOTT), a leadership training program for college-age and young professional women, and is also serving as a mentor to law school students through the Minnesota Hispanic Bar Association.